Summary

 Understanding Indian Contemporary House Design

 Contemporary Indian house design blends traditional architectural knowledge with modern design principles, reflecting India's multicultural heritage and the latest global trends.
-The ideology behind the modern house in India emphasises creating practical spaces that reflect personality without undermining cultural origins.
+The ideology behind the modern house in India emphasises the creation of practical spaces that reflect personality without undermining cultural origins.
 Contemporary Indian interior design strikes a perfect balance between purely modern designs that are sterile and traditional styles that appear outdated.
-Contemporary houses in India have clean lines and an open plan typical of modern architecture, enhanced by a blend of traditional Indian crafts, such as carved wooden panels, jali screens, and colourful fabrics that showcase Indian craftsmanship.
+Contemporary houses in India feature clean lines and an open plan typical of modern architecture, enhanced by a blend of traditional Indian crafts, such as carved wooden panels, jali screens, and colourful fabrics, which showcase Indian craftsmanship.

 Key Features of Modern House Design in India